 With Borobudur at the west and Prambanan at the east of Yogyakarta, trying to visit both on the same day by yourself is not an easy thing and probably quite inefficient.
 However, as I said above, arranging the combo tour at your hostel to both complexes is the way to go.
 The adult entrance fee to Prambanan is similar to that of Borobudur, about USD 25, but as I mentioned above, one can get a combo ticket and visit both sites for a lower price.

 For good or bad, Prambanan is the most popular Hindu site in the central region of Java Island.
 Yet, there are several other similar, smaller archeological sites of this kind that can be reached by scooter at any time of the day.
 The thrill of exploring these places with really few people or just empty is truly amazing.
 Perfect for photography, a quiet appreciation of the careful craftsmanship used to build these temples, or just lay down and have a nap.
 The best thing is that in most of them there are no entry fees.

 Some of those temples are Sari Temple, Ratu Boko, Ijo Temple (incredible view of the city of Yogyakarta), and Plaosan Lor Temple.

 Surely, Yogyakarta has much more to offer in case you have some extra days to spare.
 The Palace of Yogyakarta, Fort Vredeburg Museum, Pasar Beringharjo or Gembira Loka Zoo are great options to complement the cultural tour in Central Java.

 The special administrative region of Yogyakarta is a place where entertainment is closely tied with rich cultural exposure.
-It is a lively city where leisure can be found on the colorful streets as well as in centuries-old temples and palaces.
-The affordable life expenses and hospitality of its residents often make any tourist consider staying longer than planned.
+The affordable life expenses and hospitality of its residents often make travelers consider staying longer than planned.
+For more portraits of this lively city where leisure can be found on the colorful streets as well as in centuries-old temples and palaces, check this gallery.